 Mount points are overwritten.

 NoteFor example, the file system of a disk partition that manages a large number of files is mounted on a directory.
 The directory is considered a mount point.
 If the file system of another disk partition is mounted on the mount point, the mount point is overwritten by the new file system.
-However, applications in your system may still read data from and write data to the original file system.
+However, your application may continue to read data from and write data to the original file system space.
 In this case, an error message that indicates the issue of insufficient disk space may be returned.
 If you run the

 df